antonioterpin/turtle-vs-hare/README.md

 | Stop    | Completely halt the simulation.                 |
 | Exit    | Close the application.                          |

-Start: Begin the race simulation.
-- Pause: Pause the race at its current state.
-Resume: Continue the race from where it was paused.
-Restart: Reset the simulation to start anew.
-Stop: Completely halt the simulation.
-Exit: Close the application.

 ## Limitations
 1. The simulation uses random moves, so each race is unpredictable in a somewhat not-smooth way.
 2. Originally, this was built as an applet.
 Yup, it was that much time ago.